Wealth of On-Campus Biotechnology Resources

 Center for Molecular Discovery.
 The IME, a collaboration between

-the School of Medicine and the School of Engineering, focuses on
+the School of Medicine and the School of Engineering and Applied Science, focuses on

 fundamental research in areas likely to develop practical application.